 Because it stays together when broken, laminated glass is most frequently installed in high-traffic public spaces.
 With the exception of shower enclosures, laminated glass is found in the same applications as tempered glass.
 In some coastal municipalities where hurricanes are common, local building codes require laminated glass windows installed in buildings.

 In security applications -- such as storefront windows and doors or display cases, laminated glass gives you the benefit of time.
 Because laminated glass pieces stay together when broken, it’s very difficult to create an opening -- it’s not something that can be done in a few minutes.
-Made with a polycarbonate laminated glass becomes much harder to actually break through.
+Made with polycarbonate, laminated glass becomes much harder to actually break through.
 Laminated glass is often rated for the amount of time it withstands blows before being broken through.

 Of note, glass pieces can have the best of both worlds -- a new trend in glass manufacturing is to create laminated glass pieces using tempered glass panes.
 Combining both glass types gives you the strength of tempered glass and the protection from shards laminated glass provides.